Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Provide information that isn't otherwise obvious and doesn't repeat on-screen copy.
 -  Focus on the control's action, for example, by beginning the tag with a verb.

+Don't use tooltips if there is space in the inline copy.
 Tooltip text should provide additional and useful information, such as why a field is required or what will be done using the value entered into a field.
-Other guidelines for using tooltips include:

--  Use the fewest words possible.
-    -  For labelled controls, limit tooltips to 15 words (if more text is need, this suggests that the design is too complicated).
-    -  For tooltips triggered by clicking help icons, limit text to no more than 40 words (if more content is required, consider adding a Learn more link to the exact documentation, but use such links sparingly, which you might achieve by including one link at the page level).
+Use as few words as possible.
+For labelled controls, limit tooltips to 15 words.
+If more text is needed, this suggests that the design is too complicated.
+For tooltips triggered by selecting help icons, limit the text to no more than 40 words.
+If more content is required, consider adding a `Learn more` link to the exact documentation, but use such links sparingly, which you might achieve by including one link at the page level.

+Other guidelines for writing tooltips include:

+-  Use short, complete sentences that tell users what to do and address concerns.
+-  Use a title in sentence case, phrased as a question in first person, for example, "Why can't I update my address?"
 -  If you need to reduce the length of a tag, omit grammatical articles.
 -  Keep in mind that localisation can lengthen text by 20 to 30 percent.
+-  Include a `Close` label next to an X in the upper right corner
+-  Use links in tooltips only if necessary.
+-  Use bullets for lists of items; use paragraphs for explanations

 #### When to use tooltips